eranif/codelite/README.md

  - git
  - cmake

 You should have wxWidgets 3.0 or later built on your machine.
-If you don't know how to build (or you're just lazy ...) you can [download it install wxWidgets from CodeLite's repository]
+If you don't know how to build (or you're just lazy ...) you can [download it install wxWidgets from CodeLite's repository][2]

 On Ubuntu / Debian you can install all of the above (except for wxWidgets 3.0) by typing: